-The PIU, shall be the responsible for selection based on CQS that is being subject to prior review, and following steps are to be followed:
+The PIU, within the organizational structure of MoED explained in 3.3 shall be the responsible for selection based on CQS that is being subject to prior review, and following steps are to be followed:

-a.
-PIU will prepare the Request for Expression of Interest (REOI) including the TORs;

-b.
-Send the draft REOI and the criteria to the WB for "No Objection";

-c.
-Advertise the REOI, through the MoED Procurement Division/PIU procurement specialist, in the local newspaper and MoED's website, as well as in the WB client connection/UNDB-online as appropriate, requesting Firms to express interest in the assignment and provide information on Firms experience and qualification relevant to the assignment;
+- a.
+PIU will prepare the Request for Expression of Interest (REOI) including the TORs; - b.
+Send the draft REOI and the criteria to the WB for "No Objection"; - c.
+Advertise the REOI, through the MoED procurement division, in the local newspaper and MoED's website, as well as in the WB client connection/UNDB-online as appropriate, requesting Firms to express interest in the assignment and provide information on Firms experience and qualification relevant to the assignment; - d.

-d.
 Prepare a long list from all firms who responded to the REOI advertisement.
-Select at least three qualified firms with relevant experience, through the procurement specialist;
+Select at least three qualified firms with relevant experience, through the MoED procurement division; - e.

-e.
 PIU will send the Short List (prepared by EC) and the draft RFP including TORs and draft Contract to the World Bank for "No Objection", along with its recommendation to invite the best qualified firm;

-f.
-Evaluation Committee assisted by the PIU Procurement Specialist prepares an Evaluation Report explaining strengths and weakness of each short listed firm and justifies selection of the most qualified firm for the assignment; After Bank's no objection is received, PIU will send RFP requesting combined technical and financial proposal from the top ranked qualified Firm;

-g.
-The Evaluation Committee shall review the Technical and Financial proposals and if the Technical proposal is acceptable to them, send the draft negotiated Contract for the WB for its "No Objection";

-h.
-After receiving WB "No Objection" PIU/KEEA, will invite the firm for negotiations which will include: verification of understanding of the TORs, methodology and work plan, PIU and firm's agreement on the final TOR, taken into consideration Firm's suggestions (proposed modifications) as described in the Firm's technical proposal, corrections of the financial proposal (arithmetical errors if any) where appropriate;

-i.
-If negotiations with the first firm does not result in contract signing, PIU shall inform the Bank and recommend to invite the second ranked firm to submit the combined technical and financial proposal and negotiate contract;

-PIU shall incorporate the results of the negotiations in a Draft Contract to be sent to WB for "No Objection";

-j.
-After receiving WB "No Objection" to the draft Contract, KEEA Chief Executive and the firm shall sign the Contract; Copy of the final Contract shall be submitted to the WB promptly after signing but not later than 15 days after issuing letter with No objection;

-k.
-Award of contract, through PIU procurement specialist, shall be published as per paragraph 7 of Appendix 1 of the Consultants Guidelines;

-I. The firm shall submit the invoice for payment as per contract terms and the bank guarantee, if required, and MoED DBF shall pay the amount promptly for services to begin.
+- f.
+Evaluation Committee assisted by the PIU Procurement Specialist prepares an Evaluation Report explaining strengths and weakness of each short listed firm and justifies selection of the most qualified firm for the assignment; After Bank's no objection is received, PIU will send RFP requesting combined technical and financial proposal from the top ranked qualified Firm; - g.
+The Evaluation Committee shall review the Technical and Financial proposals and if the Technical proposal is acceptable to them, send the draft negotiated Contract for the WB for its "No Objection"; - h.
+After receiving WB "No Objection" PIU, through the MoED procurement division, will invite the firm for negotiations which will include: verification of understanding of the TORs, methodology and work plan, PIU and firm's agreement on the final TOR, taken into consideration Firm's suggestions (proposed modifications) as described in the Firm's technical proposal, corrections of the financial proposal (arithmetical errors if any) where appropriate; - i.
+If negotiations with the first firm does not result in contract signing, PIU shall inform the Bank and recommend to invite the second ranked firm to submit the combined technical and financial proposal and negotiate contract; - PIU shall incorporate the results of the negotiations in a Draft Contract to be sent to WB for "No Objection"; - j.
+After receiving WB "No Objection" to the draft Contract, MoED and the firm shall sign the Contract; Copy of the final Contract shall be submitted to the WB promptly after signing but not later than 15 days after issuing letter with No objection; - k.
+Award of contract, through the MoED procurement division, shall be published as per paragraph 7 of Appendix 1 of the Consultants Guidelines; - I. The firm shall submit the invoice for payment as per contract terms and the bank guarantee, if required, and MoED DBF shall pay the amount promptly for services to begin.